jmorris-uk/openmc_workshop/README.md

 - Try adding a 10cm thick first wall to the hollow sphere.

-- Try adding a center column with a 100cm radius and a 40 cm shield.
+- Try adding a centre column with a 100cm radius and a 40 cm shield.

 - Try creating a material from pure copper and assign it to the central column

 - Try creating a homogenized material from 10% water and 90% steel and assign it to the first wall and the shield.

-- Color the geometry plots by material see the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/plots.html) for an example
+- Colour the geometry plots by material see the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/plots.html) for an example

 By the time you have added you extra geometry components your solution should look similar to the geometry contained in the next example script.